GSA/cto-website/_guides/Agile_Meetings_Goals_and_Benefits.md

 | **Who should attend:**

-The ScrumMaster and the entire Scrum team, Product Owner (optional), and Outside stakeholders may attend by invitation of the team |
+The Scrum Master and the entire Scrum team, Product Owner (optional), and Outside stakeholders may attend by invitation of the team |

 | **How it is conducted:**
 * During the daily scrum, each team member answers the following three questions: